top of page

 Bill is already ahead of the game because he has a proven track record in this setting where he always dressed appropriately and worked well with his peers.
 He was always volunteering for extra work and was trying to learn new roles in the restaurant.
 Now, he just needs to document everything he's done, get a few glowing reviews from the other employees, and clearly explain what he wants to learn, as well as bring to, the Sous Chef job.

 But, it's the clearly the "explain" part that could be a hurdle for Bill.
 Every now and then, Bill has problems focusing on a task, prioritizing, or learning new steps in sequence.
 Disorganization is Bill's middle name due to his LD.
-He confides in his cousin, Bob, who just got a new job himself.
-Bob immediately calls his Vocational counselor at the Community College.
-After meeting with her, Bill got extensive help writing his resume, plus valuable information about interviewing with Stacy.
+He confided in his cousin, Bob, who just got a new job himself.
+Bob immediately called his Vocational Counselor at the Community College for help.
+After meeting with her, Bill got great ideas about writing his resume, plus valuable information about interviewing with Stacy.
 The Vocational Counselor also hooked him up with someone in the Disability Office who gave Bill lots of tips about focusing and prioritizing, along with how to learn sequentially.
+She even gave him a brochure on the Culinary Arts Program at the community college, where she convinced him he would be a perfect fit.
 Bill was now ready to go.

 He asked to meet with Stacy and explained that he was applying for the Sous Chef job.
 They talked for a while and he left his new resume with her.
 Two weeks later, he volunteered to stay after work for a private party.
 While they were cleaning up at 2am, Stacy offered him the job.
-Bill bought Bob and nice bottle of wine to thank him for all of his help.
+Bill later treated Bob to an great dinner at the restaurant to celebrate and thank him for all of his help.

 Do you feel like you need to move to a new job?
 Or, are you just ready for a promotion for an old one?
 For more great ideas, see the sites below: